 After the oil has infused and you have strained it well, put the oil in a dark bottle and keep it in the refrigerator.

-When you need it for an ear ache, warm the oil slightly by putting it in a spoon or small eyedropper and holding a match under it until it is warm.
+When you need it, warm the oil slightly by putting it in a spoon or small eyedropper and holding a match under it until it is warm, or set the bottle in warm water (not as fast).
 Be sure to test the oil on your wrist to make sure it is not too hot to place in the ear.

 It is advisable to avoid drinking juice or milk when you have an ear ache because they create more mucus.
 Instead drink ginger tea or elderberry tea.